 Winter storms and high seas may discourage all but the most dedicated clam diggers.
 However, if the seas are calm(ish) and the tides are low, clamming can be good throughout the winter.

-Crabbing can continue to be good, especially in bays with less freshwater influence – think Coos, Yaquina and Tillamook.
+Crabbing can continue to be good, especially in larger bays or bays with less freshwater influence like Coos, Yaquina, and Tillamook.
 In smaller estuaries and bays, fresh water from rains and freshets can move crab further out in the ocean in search of saltier water.